-Total Human Resource Level 18.0
+• Human Resource Levels

+Effective Date 7/1/2009

+Total Authorized Position level 20

+Vacant Positions 0

+Current Employment Level 20.0

+Non-Classified (Filled) 0

+Full-Time Classified (Filled) 20 breakout of Current Employment Level

+Part-Time Classified (Filled) 0

+Faculty (Filled) 0

+Wage 0

 Contract Employees 0

-Wage 0

-Faculty (Filled) 0

-Part-Time Classified (Filled) 0

-Full-Time Classified (Filled) 18

-Non-Classified (Filled) 0

-Current Employment Level 18.0

-Vacant Positions 1

-Total Authorized Position level 19

-Effective Date 7/1/2005

-al Human Resource Level 18.0 = Current Employment Level + Wage and Contract Employees
+Total Human Resource Level 20.0 = Current Employment Level + Wage and Contract Employed

-Factors Impacting HR
+• Factors Impacting HR

 Average age of staff continues to increase, and a number are at or approaching retirement eligibility.
-Staff have recently had to adjust workload to compensate for staff vacancies and new staff members added as a result of turnover.
+Two new positions have been added to support the retiree program.

-Anticipated HR Changes
+• Anticipated HR Changes

 Over the next several years there is anticipated to be some staff turnover due to retirement.
-In addition, legislative mandates and increased focus on wellness, disease management and preventive care may necessitate additional staff.
+In addition, legislative mandates may necessitate additional staff.
 The factors will result in recruitment cost or require a readjustment or realignment of products, services and expectations.